jaredshelby/jsr-feedr/README.md

 **Feed sources**:

-Give the user the ability to pull from a multiple news sources.
+Give the user the ability to pull from multiple news sources.
 [Here](https://en.wikipedia.org/wiki/List_of_news_media_APIs) is a list of several.

 You should also feel free to use other news APIs; however, you will find that many APIs that do not support either [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) or [JSONp](https://en.wikipedia.org/wiki/JSONP) will result in a cross-domain restriction error (``"No 'Access-Control-Allow-Origin' header is present..."``) in the browser.
 To get around this, you can use the following proxy server to filter your API requests.